Kristina01111000/Drws_site/README.md

 8/24
-Research integration between patreon and learndash
-See if they be attached between site and patreon, or if we need 2 copies In info section of book, ad you can get the book as a reward if you join the patreon Make a new homepage using the concept he sent, using the slider plugin keep it as a temp homepage for now, no widgets, fullscreen
+In info section of book, ad you can get the book as a reward if you join the patreon Make a new homepage using the concept he sent, using the slider plugin keep it as a temp homepage for now, no widgets, fullscreen
 Have a link that says “not sure you are ready to join?
 Try our free 30 day challenge”